toreanderson/toreanderson.github.io/_posts/2017-01-09-ipv6-roaming-in-belgium-and-romania.markdown

 For operators such as Tele 2 and Telenor, this is not such a big deal, as dual-stack still «works» by falling back on IPv4-only connectivity.
-Operators using [464XLAT](https://tools.ietf.org/html/rfc6877), on the other hand, will likely find Vodafone's behavious hugely problematic.
+Operators using [464XLAT](https://tools.ietf.org/html/rfc6877), on the other hand, will likely find Vodafone's behaviour hugely problematic.

 ### [Telekom](https://www.telekom.ro) - MCCMNCs 22603 (2G) and 22606 (3G)